-In the first case, average fuel consumption per capita in each family before and after switching stoves is compared.
-In the second case, the average per capita fuel consumption of the group of families using the improved stove to the average per capita fuel consumption of the group of families using the traditional stove is compared.
+In the first case, average fuel consumption per adult-equivalent in each family before and after switching stoves is compared.
+In the second case, the average fuel consumption per adult-equivalent of the group of families using the improved stove is compared to the average of the group of families using the traditional stove.